 In the event that any member of staff suspects any other member of staff of abusing a student or adult at risk, it is their responsibility to bring these concerns to the Director of Safeguarding or Safeguarding Managers, except where they themselves are the suspect.
 The Director of HR must be informed.
-The LADO must be informed within 24 hours of a concern/allegation being raised.
-If the member of staff who raised the concern remains concerned, of feels that the matter has not been escalated sufficiently, then they should contact the LADO directly on the numbers given below.
+The Director of Safeguarding will inform the LADO within 24 hours of a concern/allegation being raised and will agree a course of action with them.